-In this tutorial we will see how to handle, lay and cut large Hi-Lite slabs.
-Hi-Lite high-tech ceramic slabs are suitable for being carried and worked very easily, thanks both to their relatively light weight due to their thinness and, at the same time, to the solidity of porcelain.
+In this tutorial we will see how to handle, lay and cut large slabs.
+Ceramic slabs are suitable for being carried and worked very easily, thanks both to their relatively light weight due to their thinness and, at the same time, to the solidity of porcelain.
 All this can be exploited by means of some technical arrangements.
-With the large-size HI-LITE slabs, in addition to covering floors and walls, it is possible to customise a large range of furnishing and interior design items, benefiting from the high aesthetic qualities and the technical performance levels of a material that is unique in its kind: high-tech ceramic material.
+With the large-size slabs, in addition to covering floors and walls, it is possible to customise a large range of furnishing and interior design items, benefiting from the high aesthetic qualities and the technical performance levels of a material that is unique in its kind: high-tech ceramic material.

 Tutorial 01 - How to handle the large slab

-Moving Hi-Lite slabs is a simple procedure, but to be carried out with care and attention because of both the large size of the slabs and their limited thickness.
+Moving slabs is a simple procedure, but to be carried out with care and attention because of both the large size of the slabs and their limited thickness.
 After using a forklift and laying the platform, the ceramic slab can be lifted and handled using suction cups with a pressure gauge or by means of the special extendable aluminium device (fitted with 6 suction cups).
 Equipped with a non-slip rubber seal, the device enables simple and safe handling on the carriage thanks to the sliding handles.

 Tutorial 02 - How to cut the large slabs